Getting Started with Panopto

 4. The file will now be saved to your browser's default save location.
 You can store your video on your computer, or upload it to your OneDrive as a backup.

-2. Hover over the video and click the Settings button that appears.
+2. Hover over the video and click the Settings gear icon that appears.

 3. Click the Edit button under the Folder area: